Zoltanar/Happy-Reader/README-Latest.md

 - Window should contain captured text (by default, romaji and Translation is shown)
 - Change location, size, and settings of Output Window to your preference
   - Output Window stays on top and will re-appear if closed when new text is captured
-- At this point, everything should be ready to go, you can stop/hide other text threads to save memory and increase performance
+- At this point, everything should be ready to go, you can stop/hide other text threads to save memory and increase performance:
   - use 'Stop/Hide' buttons in each text thread panel or
-  - Select the 'Posting' panel (click on thread name and not text box) then click 'Toggle Display Others'/'Toggle Post Others'/'Toggle Pause Others'
+  - Select the 'Posting' panel (click on thread name and not text box) then click 'Toggle Display Others'/'Toggle Post Others'/'Toggle Pause Others' or
-  - You can also click 'Clear Others' to clear existing text from threads other than selected.
+  - You can also click 'Clear Others' to clear existing text from threads other than selected or
+  - You can click `Ignore Other Threads` if you are sure that no other text threads are required
 - Play game
 - Settings for which thread to capture should be saved so next time you launch the game, you should not have to set that up.